LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification

 \subsection{Token-label Relations}

-As our proposed model provides token-label relations, we further study token-level explanations via a case study and a quantitative analysis.
+As our proposed model provides token-label relations, we further study token-level explanations via case studies and a quantitative analysis.

-\textbf{Case Study} We show a few examples by visualizing the token-label weights in Figure \ref{fig:case_study}.
+\textbf{Case Study} We show examples by visualizing the token-label weights in Figure \ref{fig:case_study}.
 Specifically, we take the reconstructed $A_{token\_label}$ and normalize the matrix so that all values sum up to 1.
-We select a sample from SemEval test set (S2 in Table \ref{tab:intro}), as shown in Figure \ref{fig:exp1}: \textit{nothing happened to make me sad but i almost burst into tears like 3 times today } (labels: \texttt{pessimism} and \texttt{sadness}).
-In such a heatmap, columns are tokens while rows are the class labels.
-It is very obvious that the two rows of \texttt{pessimism} and \texttt{sadness} are highlighted, indicating a higher score in the model prediction.
-We can notice that there is a strong negative emotional word \textit{sad} from \textit{nothing happened to make me sad}, and the following piece \textit{almost burst into tears} may also expressing a negative emotion.
-Here, our model computes a higher score to the text chunk \textit{almost burst into tears} and a relatively lower score to \textit{make me sad}, by looking at the corresponding columns, which means our model could discover implicit emotion semantics though no strong emotion word exists. \footnote{When doing classification, both special tokens of BERT \texttt{[CLS]} and \texttt{[SEP]} contain useful semantic information of the whole sequence, so the color tends to be brighter.}
+We select a sample from SemEval test set, as shown in Figure \ref{fig:exp1}: \textit{haven't been on a holiday abroad in two years how depressing is that... } (labels: \texttt{pessimism} and \texttt{sadness}).
+In such a heatmap, columns are tokens while rows are the emotion labels.
+We can notice that our model computes a higher score to the text chunk \textit{haven't} and \textit{holiday abroad}, and a relatively lower score to \textit{depressing}, by looking at the corresponding columns.
+Therefore, the prediction being \texttt{pessimism} and \texttt{sadness} is mostly triggered by \textit{haven't} and \textit{holiday abroad}.
+This indicates that the emotion label to be such a negative sentiment is because this person \lq haven't been on a holiday abroad.\rq Even though there is a strong negative sentiment word \textit{depressing}, LiGCN attempts to pick out implicit and deeper reasons.
+Besides, one can see that our model highlights other three close emotions \textit{anger}, \textit{disgust} and \textit{fear}. \footnote{When doing classification, both special tokens of BERT \texttt{[CLS]} and \texttt{[SEP]} contain useful semantic information of the whole sequence, so the color tends to be brighter.}